 All of the woman's (Israel's) religious events will be stopped.
 God is a jealous God and does not want them (or us) to follow Him only with religious acts.
 God's desire is for our hearts to be like that of Jesus.

-I will ruin her vines and her fig trees, which she said were her pay from her lovers; I will make them a thicket, and wild animals will devour them.
+I will ravage her vines and fig trees, of which she says, 'These are my wages that my lovers have given me.'
+But I will turn them into a forest, and wild animals will eat them.

 Because of the adultery of the woman ( & Israel), God will remove his provision of food.
 They did not acknowledge that it was from God so He will no longer provide it.